-Hadha Baladuna: Arab American Narratives of Boundary and Belonging begins with stories of immigration and exile by following newcomers’ attempts to assimilate into American society.
-Editors Ghassan Zeineddine, Nabeel Abraham, and Sally Howell have assembled a cast of emerging and established writers who examine notions of home, belonging, and citizenship from a wide array of communities, including cultural heritages originating from Lebanon, Palestine, Iraq, and Yemen.
+Hadha Baladuna: Arab American Narratives of Boundary and Belonging contains stories of immigration and exile by following newcomers’ attempts to assimilate into American society.
+Editors Ghassan Zeineddine, Nabeel Abraham, and Sally Howell have assembled a cast of emerging and established writers from a wide array of communities, including cultural heritages originating from Lebanon, Palestine, Iraq, and Yemen.
 The strong pattern in Arab Detroit today is to oppose marginalization through avid participation in almost every form of American identity-making.
 This engaged stance is not a byproduct of culture, but a new way of thinking about the US in relation to one’s homeland.

 I want to hug this book.
 Reading it is like walking into a home where onions are frying with cilantro while someone pounds garlic cloves with a mortar and pestle and someone else is pouring bubbling syrup over the kunafeh just out of the oven, and everyone’s talking at the same time, and one person is singing.
 Your mouth is watering for the meal to come, and you’re wishing you lived there even though you know if you did it might be too much some days, and so you’re happy to be visiting.
 This book is a multi-course meal; I want to eat up every bite.
 Aside from hugging or eating it, I will be using the rich contributions in this well-made book for teaching Arab American literature, gender studies, and Muslim devotional and aesthetic interaction with the Quran.

 – Mohja Kahf, professor of comparative literature and Middle East studies, University of Arkansas